Felillop/Felillop/README.md

 - 👋 Hi, I’m @Felillop
 - 👀 I’m interested in Data Science and ML
-- 🌱 I’m currently learning a Computer Sciences (UOC) and Mathematics Degree UNED
+- 🌱 I’m currently learning a Data Science Degree (UOC) and Mathematics Degree UNED
 - 💞️ I’m looking for jobs
 - 📫 How to reach me by my Linkedin https://www.linkedin.com/in/f%C3%A9lix-jos%C3%A9-villalba-espinosa-b89511187/
 - ✨ My Google Site